-Capital expenditures in FY2018 exceeded depreciation, impairments and retirements thereby increasing utility plant by \$38.9 million.
-Fiscal year 2017 balances were restated due to the implementation of GASB No. 75.
-Fiscal year 2016 balances are shown as originally reported.
+Fiscal year 2017 balances were restated during FY 2018 due to the implementation of GASB No. 75.
 The changes in the Deferred Outflow/Inflow of Resources is attributable to GASB No. 75 net OPEB liability.
 These deferrals reflect differences between projected and actual experience, changes in actuarial assumptions, and differences between projected and actual investment earnings on plan investments.
 They are amortized through expense as described in Note 8.